BurukeBMT/hotelMgmtSys/README.md

 ## Database Schema

-The system uses PostgreSQL with the following main tables:
+The system uses MySQL with the following main tables:

 - **users**: System users and authentication
 - **departments**: Hotel departments